Flight Sim Live Traffic Liveries (FSLTL) - Short Review

 • Whenever the speedbrake is used, the pilot flying should keep his hand on the speedbrake lever.
 This helps to prevent inadvertently leaving the speedbrake lever extended.

-• Flaps, in principle, are not designed to slow the aircraft; the aircraft’s pitch, thrust, and the use of the speedbrake do this.
+• Flaps, in principle, are not designed to slow the aircraft (although their drag does, by default, slow the aircraft); the aircraft’s pitch, thrust, and the use of the speedbrake do this.

 Flaps Extension Schedule